confluentinc/ksql/docs-md/tutorials/etl.md

 ### Create the logistics collections in MongoDB

-With our user created, we can create our database for orders and shipments.
-We'll store both as collections in a database called `logistics`:
+With the user created, you can create the database for orders and shipments, which are stored as collections in a database called `logistics`:

 ```
 use logistics